A super easy recipe for Thermomix Apricot Crumble made with tinned apricots and an irresistible buttery topping.

-- For the Apricot Filling: Drain the apricots and place them into a shallow dish.
+- Drain the apricots and place them into a shallow dish, if you wish, add a little of the juice/syrup to the apricots so that they're not dry.
 I used a 23cm x 17cm oval dish.

 - Scatter the crumble mixture evenly over the apricots and gently press down with the back of a fork.
 Sprinkle the oats on top (if using) and bake in the oven for 35-45 minutes until golden brown.

 - Serve hot with custard, a thick dollop of cream or some vanilla ice cream.

 The crumble mixture can be made ahead and stored in the fridge until needed.
 It can also be frozen in an airtight container or zip lock bag for up to three months.
 There is no need to thaw the mixture beforehand, just bake directly from frozen.